AnantharamanLab/METABOLIC/README.md

 <br />

 We also offer a supplementary script titled "METABOLIC-C-jump.pl", which allows for the running of METABOLIC-C.pl with a reduced run time.
-This script bypasses some initial steps in the running of METABOLIC-C.pl if the `intermediate_files/` directory (See "METABOLIC Output Files" below) has already been generated by METABOLIC.
+You can use METABOLIC-C-jump.pl if you have **previously run** METABOLIC-C.pl and the `intermediate_files/` directory (See "METABOLIC Output Files" below) has already been generated.

 <br />
-To run this script, make sure that the `intermediate_files/` directory is within a directory which will serve as the output directory for METABOLIC-C-jump.pl.
+To run this script, make sure that the `intermediate_files/` directory is within a directory which will serve as the output directory [-o option] for METABOLIC-C-jump.pl.
 To run this script, **AT LEAST** the following flags should be used:

 ```
 METABOLIC-C-jump.pl -in-gn [path_to_genome_files] -r [path_to_list_of_paired_reads] -m [path_to_METABOLIC_directory] -o [premade_output_directory]
 ```

-&emsp;*Note: This script can be used to re-run METABOLIC only if errors arose **AFTER** generation of all intermediate files*
+&emsp;*Note: METABOLIC-C-jump.pl can be used to re-run METABOLIC only if errors arose **AFTER** generation of all intermediate files*

 ## <a name="metabolic_output"></a> METABOLIC Output Files: